 If you work in a field where you already have some healthcare or medical training, you might find it helpful to take the NSC self-assessment before you jump into the course.
 This will help you identify gaps in your knowledge base or areas where you might need a refresher.

-The option of working at your own pace and being able to study at home rather than in a group class makes the NSC’s course one of the most adaptable options for becoming CPR certified.
+The option of working at your own pace and studying at home rather than in a group class makes the NSC’s course one of the most adaptable options for becoming CPR certified.
 It also means that it has the potential to be one of the speediest routes, depending on how quickly you work.

 Best for Employees : EMS Safety Services Inc.

-In addition to the course and training materials you’ll need, you can also buy CPR shields and masks through the website.
-These tools come in adult, pediatric, and infant sizes and can be used for training and practice, or in a real-life emergency situation.
+In addition to the course and training materials you'll need, you can also buy CPR shields and masks through the website.
+These tools come in adult, pediatric, and infant sizes and can be used for training and practice or real-life emergency situations.

 Depending on why you're looking to get certified in CPR, EMS Safety Services offers different courses for community responders and childcare providers.
 You can also become certified to teach CPR through the company's complete training for instructors.

-The course materials and workbooks you’ll need are available in English and Spanish and can be purchased on EMS Safety Services’ website.
-The student workbooks are between around $10.
-Once you’re registered, you’ll have round-the-clock access to the materials through the online training portal, or you can order physical copies if you prefer to jot down notes by hand.
+The course materials and workbooks you'll need are available in English and Spanish and can be purchased on the EMS Safety Services website.
+The student workbooks are around $10.
+Once you're registered, you'll have round-the-clock access to the materials through the online training portal, or you can order physical copies if you prefer to jot down notes by hand.

 Best for Community Volunteers : American Safety & Health Institute